Medical Quotes the Easy Way

 With the help of the Internet, getting medical quotes for South Africans no longer needs to be a chore.
 Take a few minutes to complete the form that you will find by clicking this link and submit your particulars.
 On the form, you will find options for receiving either a response via email or a phone call.

-Should you choose the former you will receive a no-obligation comparative quote in your inbox together with information on gap cover offers.
-Should you opt to be contacted by phone a medical aid consultant will give you a call.
-The consultant will discuss with you the various medical schemes and hospital plans available and help you choose which best fits your needs.
+For the former you will receive a no-obligation comparative quote in your inbox together with information on gap cover.
+Should you want a phone cal from a medical aid consultant. you will receive a call.
+The consultant will discuss with you the various medical schemes and hospital plans available.
+Then they will help you choose which best fits your needs.

 There are two major types of healthcare cover available to South Africans:

-Medical Aid Schemes are regulated by the Council for Medical Schemes and are required by the Medical Schemes Act to be registered members of this council.
+Medical Aid Schemes fall under the Council for Medical Schemes.
+The schemes must in terms of the Medical Schemes Act register with the council.
 This means, among other things, that they must offer cover for all the conditions listed as Prescribed Medical Benefits (PMBs).
 PMBs are a list of nearly 300 conditions among which are over 25 chronic conditions.
 Being a member of a medical aid scheme like Fedhealth, Discovery or Genesis assures you superb medical and hospital plans that cover all these ailments.
 Remember, however, that you are not allowed to be a member of more than one scheme at a time.

 Considerations When Assessing Medical Aid Quotes